-There is a severe shortage of Spanish speaking staff at almost all public agencies and COVID-19 continuation has greatly impacted overall healthcare workforce capacity, availability and endurance.
+There is a severe shortage of Spanish speaking staff at almost all public agencies and the COVID-19 pandemic left a lasting impact on overall healthcare workforce capacity, availability and endurance.
 The general population, Medi-Cal population and the 200% of Poverty data demonstrate that while our penetration rate is competitive with the State average, we are not satisfied with the low numbers for serving clients who identify Spanish as their primary language.
 We are curious as to the personal and social factors that contribute to these low numbers, including if there is a direct correlation to the shortage of Spanish speaking staff throughout our county's behavioral health system.